haka-security/haka/doc/user/tool_suite_haka.rst

 .. program:: haka

 ``haka`` is the main program of the collection.
-It allows to capture packets using either pcap or nfqueue and to filter/alter them according to the specified lua policy file.
+It allows to capture packets using either pcap or nfqueue and to filter/alter them according to the specified Haka policy file.

-``haka`` is usually launched as a daemon to monitor packets in the background, but it can also be launched from the command line to debug lua scripts.
+``haka`` is usually launched as a daemon to monitor packets in the background, but it can also be launched from the command line to debug Haka scripts.

 Options
 -------